|Financial Strength Rating||A|

 Yes, Selective Insurance offers policyholders an umbrella insurance policy.
 Read below how Selective Insurance compares to other insurance carriers

-How does Selective Umbrella Insurance work?
+How does a Selective Insurance umbrella insurance work?

-Where does Selective Umbrella Insurance do business?
+Where does Selective umbrella insurance do business?

-Selective Umbrella Insurance provides the following protections:
+Selective umbrella insurance provides the following protections:

-What minimum liability coverage does Selective Insurance require before approving an umbrella insurance policy?Most insurers will not allow you to buy an umbrella insurance policy unless you first purchase a substantial amount of liability coverage on your homeowners and auto insurance policies.
+What minimum liability coverage does Selective Insurance require before approving an umbrella insurance policy?Most insurers will not allow you to buy an umbrella insurance policy unless you first purchase a substantial amount of liability coverage on your homeowners and car insurance policies.

 Selective Insurance does not provide a specific minimum liability coverage.

-How much does Selective Umbrella Insurance cost?
+How much does Selective Insurance umbrella insurance cost?